aanderson54/snMulti_CrossSpeciesBrain/README.md

 # Single Cell Multiomics Across Nine Mammals Reveals Cell Type Specific Regulatory Conservation in the Brain

 ## Code Availability
-All code generated for Anderson et al. 2025 is availble in this repository.
+All code generated for this manuscript is availble in this repository.
 Click [HERE](https://aanderson54.github.io/snMulti_CrossSpeciesBrain/index.html) to view code